-(12) Retained earnings
+(13) Retained earnings

 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve unless existing legal reserve exceeds or is equl to issued share capital.
 Special reserve is set aside or reversed in accordance with related laws or regulations. - B. The Company's dividend policy is summarised below: as the Company operates in a growth stage and future expansion plans are expected in the future years, the earnings dividend policy considers fostering of competitiveness, capital needs in future years and expansion of share capital.
 For stable growth of earnings per share, dividends are adjusted based on performance, and cash dividends shall account for at least 10% of the total dividends distributed.
-The Board of Directors shall propose for dividend distribution based on capital structure and budget, and the proposals shall be resolved in shareholders' meetings. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The Board of Directors shall propose for dividend distribution based on capital structure and budget, and the proposals shall be resolved in shareholders' meetings.

+- C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. The appropriation of earnings of year 2021 had been proposed by the Board of Directors (has not been approved by the shareholders yet) on March 10, 2022, and the appropriation of earnings of year 2020 had been approved by the stockholders on July 29, 2021.
-Details are summarised below:
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. The distribution of 2021 and 2020 earnings had been resolved at the stockholders' meeting on June 8, 2022 and July 29, 2021, respectively, as follows:

 2021 2020

-Dividends per Dividends per
+Dividends per Divid dends per

-Amount share (in dollar) Amount shar e (in dollar)
+Amount share (in dollar) Amount share (in dollar)

 Legal reserve \$ 85,510 \$ 53,306

 Cash dividends 739,624 \$ 4.00 478,906 \$ 2.59

-As of April 28, 2022, the abovementioned appropriation of earnings of year 2021 has not been approved by the shareholders, therefore, there was no dividends payable was recognised in the financial statements.
 Information about the distribution of retained earnings of the Company as proposed by the Board of Directors and resolved at the meeting of shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.

-(13) Operating revenue
+(14) Operating revenue